-One significant effect on excellent performance is how quickly the camera wakes up, focuses, and shoots (about 0.3 seconds).
+One significant effect of excellent performance is how quickly the camera wakes up, focuses, and shoots (about 0.3 seconds).

 Its 39-point autofocus system incorporates nine exact cross-type sensors that enable continuous shooting at 5.1 frames per second for a burst of more than 30 photos.

-All of the movements froze in my view with astonishing consistency at a burst shooting tempo, allowing me to record spectacular moments in real-time.
+All the movements froze in my view with astonishing consistency at a burst shooting tempo, allowing me to record spectacular moments in real time.

 Why is this camera worth buying?

 Inspiration may also come from the equipment we use to accomplish.

 The autofocus locks on and fires in roughly 0.08 seconds in bright light.

 In contrast, I shot Full HD video at a frame rate 60p with tack-sharp details, brilliant colors, and high-fidelity stereo sound.